michaeltlombardi/pentola/content/01-core-mechanics/time.md

 {{< aside example "Initiative with Two Combatants" >}}
 Toph and Tarasi are sparring.
-Toph has an Flax of 39 and a fencing skill bonus of 43% (total goal of 82%).
+Toph has an Flax of 39 and a fencing skill bonus of 43.
-Tarasi has an Flax of 30 and a gearslinger skill bonus of 20% (total goal of 50%).
+Tarasi has an Flax of 30 and a gearslinger skill bonus of 20.

 At the beginning of the moment both characters roll an initiative test and their results are compared: